to1vo/http-server/README.md

 - Websocket server for auto refresh

 ## How to use
-Move your webpage content to the www folder (remove the default content)
+Move your webpage content to the www folder
 ```cmd
 > Run these commands
 make